-The institution has long been known for the quality of the teacher education programs.
+Lastly, WCU has long been known for the quality of the teacher education programs.
 In fact, the University is among the largest producers of teachers in the Commonwealth of Pennsylvania.
 Building upon this rich tradition of teacher preparation, the institution will begin offering the Doctorate of Education in Summer 2016.
 With each of these doctoral programs, WCU has intentionally built upon areas of excellence instead of adding new doctoral programs for which the institution has not had experience or those that are not part of the institution's mission or strategic plan.
 As part of this process, the University has secured the requisite number of substantive changes to fully include within the scope of accreditation future research/scholarship doctoral programs without further MSCHE approval.
-Lastly, WCU has gotten final PASSHE approval for the clinical doctorate in psychology (PsyD), the University will be seeking MSCHE clearance to offer this program beginning in fall 2016.
+Pending PASSHE final approval of the clinical doctorate in psychology (PsyD), the University will be seeking MSCHE clearance to offer this program beginning in fall 2016.
 If the impending request to offer the PsyD is approved by MSCHE, the institution will be able to include all future applied/practice doctorates within the scope of accreditation.